woneiros/ipyprogressbar/README.md

 However for some (most?) functions we may actually have a rough estimate of the time of wait and can make the wait a little more visual with a progressbar!

 ### "Python-Asynchronous"

 The progressbar needs to be updated (filled) while python is working on other things.
-(Yes we could parallelize it, but it seems a little of overkill).

-We will create an HTML object with the progressbar and then let python trigger a small javascript snippet that during a specific interval time regularly updates the progressbar, while python goes on working on other tasks (like loading a dataset).
-That way, the task of rendering and updating the progressbar is fully delegated to the browser.
+Therefore, we can use a python thread to update the value of the progressbar.
+That way, our main python process can take care of other code meanwhile.

 ### Usage